Intentional vs. Negligent Torts

 - Plaintiff suffered Damages: The plaintiff must suffer damages that can be remedied by monetary compensation.
 The mere breach of duty is not enough.
 The damages cannot be contingent or speculative.

-- Assault: An attempted battery or threatening injury when no battery takes place.
+- Assault: An attempted battery or threatening injury without the necessity of battery to actually occur.

 - Battery: Harmful or offensive contact with another person.
-It applies even when no actual injury occurs.
+It may apply even when no actual injury occurs.

 - Conversion: When someone takes your property and "converts" it to their own.
 In the criminal world, it's known as theft.